25Jayesh10/Data_Lineage_Analyzer/README.md

 ## 🔍 What is Tool 4?

-**Tool 4: Data Lineage Analyzer** is a Python-based utility designed to analyze and visualize data lineage in **Sybase** stored procedures.
+**Tool 4: Data Lineage ** is a Python-based utility designed to analyze and visualize data lineage in **Sybase** stored procedures.
 It identifies how data flows across procedures and tables, helping developers understand complex interdependencies within the database.

 ---